DivyaGodayal/CoderChef-Kitchen/Adhoc/Advantage-Shuffle/README.md

 <p align="center">
 <img src="../../Images/AdvantageShuffle/Algorithm2.png" width="600">
 </p>

+The `red` markings show elements of array A which have an advantage over array elements of B and are put at the correct positions in `shuffled_A`.
+The `green` marking is to show positions which are left blank. `Remaining` list keeps the elements of `A` which do not have any advantage.

 8. After we are done with finding all the advantage elements in `A` and placing them in the correct spot in `shuffled_A`.
 We can put all the remaining non advantage elements of A in the empty spots of `shuffled_A`.
 Since, the elements in these empty spots do not count towards the advantage, hence their placement doesn't matter.